Are Treadmill Workout Programs Worth Using? (Answered)

 By Simon Gould

 When you use a treadmill in a gym or health club you nearly always press the quick start button and off you go.
 You then change the speed and incline to what you want.
-So are the workout programs you get on home treadmills worth using?
+Maybe you've bought a treadmill for your home.
+So are the workout programs you get worth using?
 What can a workout program do that you can't do yourself?

 They give you variety